pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/25_Email_Framework/README.md

 ## Sandbox Restrictions
-Sending mails renders user controlled twig templates in a sandbox with restrictive security policies for tags, filters, functions and son on.
-Please use following configuration to allow more tags, filters, properties, methods in template rendering:
+Sending mails renders user controlled twig templates in a sandbox with restrictive security policies for tags, filters & functions.
+Please use following configuration to allow more in template rendering:

 ```yaml
     pimcore: